January 28, 2021

 04/23/12

-It's not only Republicans looking for
+It's not only Republicans

-constitutional amendments these days.
+looking for constitutional amendments these

-DFLers (Democratic Farmer Labor Party members)
+DFLers (Democratic Farmer

-in the Minnesota House and Senate have
+Labor Party members) in the Minnesota House

-introduced bills asking Congress to call a
+Congress to call a constitutional convention

-constitutional convention to propose an
+to propose an amendment to the U.S.

-amendment to the U.S. Constitution that would
+Constitution that would clarify that

-clarify that corporations are not people.
+corporations are not people.

-There's been much consternation on this point,
+consternation on this point, particularly

-particularly after the U.S. Supreme Court ruled
+after the U.S. Supreme Court ruled in a

-in a corporate political spending case that
+corporate political spending case that

 corporations have a First Amendment right to